-Our tools

-As a member of the PwC network, PwC Slovakia has access to and uses PwC Audit, a common audit methodology and process.
-This methodology is based on the International Standards on Auditing (ISAs) or PCAOB Standards (Public Company Accounting Oversight Board of the United States), with additional PwC policy and guidance provided where appropriate.
-PwC Audit policies and procedures are designed to facilitate audits conducted in compliance with all ISA / PCAOB requirements that are relevant to each individual audit engagement.
+Our tools As a member of the PwC network, PwC Indonesia has access to and uses PwC Audit, a common audit methodology and process.
+This methodology is based on the International Standards on Auditing (ISAs), with additional PwC policy and guidance provided where appropriate.
+PwC Audit policies and procedures are designed to facilitate audits conducted in compliance with all ISA requirements that are relevant to each individual audit engagement.
 Our common audit methodology provides the framework to enable PwC firms to consistently comply in all respects with applicable professional standards, regulations and legal requirements.